Understanding A Book’s Copyright Page: What Does It Tell Specifically

 What is Copyright Protection?

-1) Information about the copyright owner, which looks like this:
+Information about the copyright owner could look like this:

 All rights reserved.

-This means that the Copyright Owner (me, in this example) has sole ownership of the rights in terms of altering it, displaying it, reproducing it etc.
+This means that the Copyright Owner (me, in this example) has sole ownership of the rights in terms of altering it, displaying it, and reproducing it.

-2) A Thank You notice, which could look like this:
+A thank you note could look like this:

 Thank you for buying an authorized edition of this book and for complying with copyright laws by not reproducing, scanning, or distributing any part of it in any form without permission.